 NOTE 5: MPS invocation using a UE that does not have an MPS subscription is done using a predetermined method (e.g., by the Service User use of a predetermine access number, such as a special telephone number) and is outside the scope of 3GPP.

-A Service User who is the host of a MMTEL video conference invokes MPS to upgrade the entire MMTEL video conference call to obtain priority treatment for all participants on the MMTEL video conference call when the Service User is aware that normal video service is degraded (e.g., the normal MMTEL video call cannot be established), or when an established MMTEL video call becomes unacceptable (e.g., due to network congestion).
+A Service User who is the host of a MMTEL video conference can invoke MPS to upgrade the entire MMTEL video conference call to obtain priority treatment for all participants on the MMTEL video conference call, e.g. when the normal MMTEL video call cannot be established, or to upgrade an already established normal MMTEL video conference call.

 The system shall support means for a Service User to: